THE SCIENCE OF “DOWN”

 By Dr. Lawrence Wilson

-Nutritional balancing is based on one principle only, to a large degree.
-I will call it the science of down.
+Development is based on an interesting principle.
+We will call it the science of down.
 It means that all parts of the program, from the diet and supplements to the procedures and thinking, move energy in one direction through the body – from the head to the feet or downward.

 The words nutritional and balancing are therefore somewhat inadequate to describe how this system works.
-This article will hopefully fill this gap to understand nutritional balancing or development science better.
+This article will hopefully fill this gap to understand development science better.

 EXAMPLES OF DOWN IN FOOD